-European Law is a one-year Master’s specialisation at the internationally renowned Faculty of Law at Leiden University.
+European Law is a one-year Master’s specialisation at the internationally renowned Leiden Law School at Leiden University.
 The programme distinguishes itself by its multidisciplinary approach, covering substantive and institutional EU law as well as economic law and human rights within a EU perspective.

 European law is an exciting and rapidly developing discipline.
 There are few areas of national law and policy within Europe that remain untouched by the influence of European legislation.
 The scope of EU law, however is even wider, as Europe is becoming an increasingly important actor on the international stage.

 In this programme, you will focus on the various aspects of European Law, as well as the European protection of human rights.
 You will study topics ranging from EU competition law to EU external relations law, from European social policy to internal market regulations and EU institutional law.
 You will gain in-depth knowledge about these aspects, while at the same time developing the professional skills needed in a EU-related legal career.

 Our aim in this programme is to provide you with in-depth academic knowledge, and to equip you with the professional skills needed in a EU-related legal career.
 For this purpose, teaching is done in small, seminar-style classes, with ample attention for practical skills in special `privatissimum’ and `practicum’ classes.
 Our programme attracts students from within and outside of the EU, which makes for a truly international atmosphere.

 “Society needs lawyers who know how Brussels, Luxembourg and Strasbourg work.
 It is our aim to train lawyers who can find their way in the European legal order.”

 “It seems a cliché that ‘Europe’ has a huge impact on our daily lives.
 From trade to the environment, from the financial markets to judicial co-operation: the EU has assumed a central role in 21st century policy making.
 Meanwhile, the European Court of Human Rights protects the rule of law in 47 European States.”

 Join us on Facebook